USS Carl Vinson: September 11 attacks

+Bawean Incident

+On 3 July 2003, five F/A-18 Hornets from Carl Vinson were intercepted by F-16s from the Indonesian Air Force near Bawean Island over the Java Sea where they engaged in a dogfight and electronic warfare.
+Carl Vinson and her strike group were transiting through the Java Sea and had sought permission from Indonesia.
+However, Indonesia denied receiving any request for permission.
+Later, Indonesia filed a diplomatic complaint to the US for trespassing on its territory.

 In competition year 2004, Carl Vinson won the Marjorie Sterrett Battleship Fund Award, awarded to the most battle-ready ship in the U.S. Pacific Fleet.

-In January 2005, Carl Vinson departed Bremerton, Washington with CVW-9 embarked for a Seven-month deployment, including several months in the Persian Gulf in support of Operation Iraqi Freedom & Operation Enduring Freedom.
+In January 2005, Carl Vinson departed Bremerton, Washington, with CVW-9 embarked for a seven-month deployment, including several months in the Persian Gulf in support of Operation Iraqi Freedom & Operation Enduring Freedom.
 Highlights of the cruise included port calls to Singapore, Guam, Bahrain, the United Arab Emirates, Rhodes, Greece and Lisbon, Portugal.
 Carl Vinson ended this deployment at Naval Station Norfolk on 31 July 2005.
 During this deployment two Marine F-18 pilots were lost over Iraq.

 Refueling and Complex Overhaul 2005

 In November 2005, Carl Vinson became the third Nimitz-class carrier to undergo a mid-life Refueling and Complex Overhaul (RCOH), which was scheduled to last 36 months.
 The ship moved out of dry dock to a pier side berth at Northrop Grumman Newport News shipyard in May 2007.

 Carl Vinson commenced post-refueling sea trials on 28 June 2009 and returned to Naval Station Norfolk on 1 July 2009.
 The Navy accepted the carrier back into the fleet on 11 July 2009, after successful completion of her sea trials.